tsuru/kubernetes-router/README.md

 - `-k8s-timeout`: Per request kubernetes timeout;
 - `-listen-addr`: The address on which this API should listen.

-This router expects to be run inside the kubernetes cluster.

 ## Running locally with Tsuru and Minikube

 1. Setup tsuru + minikube (https://docs.tsuru.io/master/contributing/compose.html)